Durex now has its own typeface. Let’s just say it gets the job done

 When the text plays with the nine different type classes and weights within the family, ranging from condensed to extended and thin to black, it gets fun: variable set weights give sentences a physical shape and emphasize key words in text-heavy visuals.
 Colophon made the typeface referential to the overall identity by using the same curve of the Durex “lozenge” shape that acts as a border for the logomark to round off ascenders and descenders.
 We see you, Colophon.
 Maybe throw in an italic to spice the text up a bit?
 Cheeky.

-Elliot Harris, RB global executive creative director at Havas, said in a statement that Durex’s influence might make this the “most important piece of work [they] ever do,” as the larger rebrand takes aim at common misconceptions about sex.
+Elliot Harris, RB global executive creative director at Havas, said in a statement that Durex’s influence might make this the “most important piece of work we ever do,” as the larger rebrand takes aim at common misconceptions about sex.
 It was informed by Durex’s 2017 Global Sex Survey, which indicated an “underlying sexual anxiousness, driven primarily by unrealistic representations of sex throughout culture.”

 As for the custom type: It’s part of a larger movement by big companies and organizations—including Apple, Google, Coca-Cola, and even the U.S. government—to commission their own typefaces.
 There are so many channels that a brand has to live on these days.
 For an identity to be successful, it has to be recognizable with or without the presence of a logo mark.
 That’s where a typeface comes into play.